-Rethinking Bipolar: Roger is currently completing a project for Lincolnshire Partnership Foundation (NHS) Trust and also developing www.rethinkingbipolar.com for those wanting to recovery and leave bipolar disorder behind with minimal use of psychiatric drugs.
+Rethinking Bipolar: I continue to develop my blog/information site at www.rethinkingbipolar.com for those wanting to recover and leave bipolar disorder behind with minimal use of psychiatric drugs.

-By 2006 I was facilitating a support group and invited Dr Liz Miller to give a talk.
-Meeting Liz helped me to realize I could manage without the psychiatric drugs and that I did not need a psychiatric label.
+By 2006 I was facilitating a Wellness Group and invited Dr Liz Miller to give a talk.
+Meeting Dr Liz helped me to realize I could work towards a life free of the psychiatric drugs and that I did not need a psychiatric label.

 Gradually coming off the psychiatric drugs I lost weight and I returned to being something like I was before the psychiatric intervention.